gjpin/arch-linux/README.md

 - UEFI mode
 - NVMe SSD
 - TRIM compatible SSD
-- CPU: CPU (Skylake or newer) / AMD
+- CPU: Intel (Skylake or newer) / AMD
-- GPU: AMDGPU (only if CPU vendor is AMD)
+- GPU: AMDGPU - only if CPU vendor is AMD (for now base script checks for CPU vendor.
+If it's AMD, then it'll also install required drivers for AMD GPU)

 ### Partitions